Credit Cards Travel Credit Cards

 Increase your annual fee

-Miss out on a welcome bonus
+Miss out on a welcome offer

 You might qualify for an upgrade offer from Capital One if you upgrade a credit card.
-But doing a product change, whether it’s an upgrade or downgrade, means you wouldn’t qualify for any applicable welcome bonus.
+But doing a product change, whether it’s an upgrade or downgrade, means you wouldn’t qualify for any applicable welcome offer.

 If you upgraded from a Venture Rewards to a Venture X, you wouldn’t qualify for any available welcome offers on the Venture X.